BACnet Stack

 Send BACnet ReinitializeDevice service to device.

-$ demo/whohas/bacwh
+$ apps/whohas/bacwh

 Usage: bacwh object-type object-instance | object-name